netxms/netxms-doc/admin/appendix.rst

     - 1
     - Yes
   * - WindowsConsoleUpgradeURL
-    - URL pointing to the actual version of NetXMS Console for Windows.
+    - URL pointing to the actual version of |product_name| Console for Windows.
 Console application will try to download new version from this URL, if it detects that upgrade is needed.
 You can use %version % macro inside the URL to insert actual server version.
     - http://www.netxms.org/download/netxms-%version%.exe
     - No
   * - XMPPLogin